VoxaAI/voxa/docs/controllers.rst

   });

-Or they can be a function that gets a :ref:`voxaEvent <voxa-event>` object.
+Or they can be a function that gets a :ref:`voxaEvent <voxa-event>` object:

 .. code-block:: javascript